lordofthetimes/CharacterCards/README.md

 Players can also use MiniMessage formatting to add color and effects to the text

+## If you have any issues, you can join a [discord server](https://discord.gg/RSu4UAbEUW) or open an issue on [github](https://github.com/lordofthetimes/CharacterCards/issues)

 ![Example image of character card](https://cdn.modrinth.com/data/bmeFJq7B/images/89099f14ee30ea69dfb1553b90ab7cec777724b9.png)
 ![Statistics](https://bstats.org/signatures/bukkit/CharacterCards.svg)

 ### Commands:
 ```
 /character help